 This eclipse season contains 2 eclipses:

-This is the 17th eclipse in solar Saros series 144.The surrounding eclipses in this Saros series are:
+This was the 17th eclipse in solar Saros series 144.The surrounding eclipses in this Saros series are:

 This Saros series, solar Saros series 144, is linked to lunar Saros series 137.
 The nearest partner eclipses in that series are: